 Table of Contents

-- Made up of 100 billion galaxies, each comprising an average of 100 billion of stars.
+- The universe, at present, is said to possess about 100 billion galaxies, each comprising an average of 100 billion stars.

 - The Big Bang theory is the prevailing cosmological model for the birth of the universe.